-1. Holocaust Heroes, Fierce Females, Tapestries and Sculpture by Linda Stein What defines bravery?
+2. Holocaust Heroes, Fierce Females, Tapestries and Sculpture by Linda Stein/How Art is a Catalyst for Gender Justice vs Bullying and Oppression.
+What defines bravery?
 What makes a hero?
 With over 150 moving and still images, Stein takes her audience on a half-hour journey, from persecution to protection, from the bully to the moral exemplar.

 Stein’s tour-de-force lecture includes more than 150 video/still images in a powerful 30-minute presentation, encompassing stark truths and funny anecdotes about masculinity and femininity, as well as bullying and bigotry, extending from the local to the global.